The Maritimes: Acadia

 The growing English colonies along the American seaboard to the south and various European wars between England and France during the 17th and 18th centuries brought Acadia to the centre of world-scale geopolitical forces.
-In 1613, Virginian raiders captured Port-Royal, and in 1621 France ceded Acadia to Scotland's Sir William Alexander, who renamed it as Nova Scotia.
+In 1613, Virginian raiders captured Port-Royal, and in 1621 France ceded Acadia to Scotland's Sir William Alexander, who renamed it Nova Scotia.

 By 1632, Acadia was returned from Scotland to France under the Treaty of Saint-Germain-en-Laye.
 The Port Royale settlement was moved to the site of nearby present-day Annapolis Royal.
 More French immigrant settlers, primarily from the Brittany, Normandie, and Vienne regions of France, continued to populate the colony of Acadia during the latter part of the 17th and early part of the 18th centuries.
 Important settlements also began in the Beaubassin region of the present-day Isthmus of Chignecto, and in the Saint John River valley, as well as smaller communities on Île-Saint-Jean and Île-Royale.

-In 1654, New England raiders attacked Acadian settlements on the Annapolis Basin.
+In 1654, raiders from New England attacked Acadian settlements on the Annapolis Basin.
 Acadians lived with uncertainty throughout the English constitutional crises under Oliver Cromwell, and it was not until the Treaty of Breda in 1667 that France's claim to the region was reaffirmed.
 Colonial administration by France throughout the history of Acadia was of low priority.
 France's priorities were in settling and strengthening its claim on the larger territory of New France and the exploration and settlement of interior North America and the Mississippi River valley.